tokamak-network/ton-staking-v2/doc/en/dao-upgraded-en.md

 ## DAOCommittee

-- 개요
+- Overview
-    - 토카막 네트워크에서 운영하는 DAO 컨트랙트입니다.
+    - This is a DAO contract that operates on the Tokamak network.
-    - 로직은 DAOCommittee_V1, DAOCommitteeOwner으로 구성되어있습니다.
+    - The logic consists of DAOCommittee_V1 and DAOCommitteeOwner.
-    - 추후 업그레이드를 고려하여서 Proxy구조를 변경하였습니다.
+    - The Proxy structure has been changed in consideration of future upgrades.
-    - 누구나 Candidate가 될 수 있습니다.
+    - Anyone can become a Candidate.
-    - Candidate 중 Staking이 많이 되어있는 순으로 Member가 될 수 있습니다.
+    - Among the Candidates, those with the most Staking can become Members.
-- 권한
+- Authority
-    - Owner : 오너는 DAOCommitteeContract 자신이며, Agenda를 통해서 로직 업그레이드와 로직 실행을 할 수 있습니다.
+    - Owner : The owner is DAOCommitteeContract itself, and can upgrade logic and execute logic through Agenda.
-    - DAOContract는 TON, WTON, SeigManager, DepositManager의 Owner입니다.
+    - DAOContract is the owner of TON, WTON, SeigManager, and DepositManager.
-    - Candidate : 누구나 Candidate가 될 수 있으며 Candidate가 되면 Candidate들이 사용할 수 있는 함수들을 사용할 수 있습니다.
+    - Candidate : Anyone can become a Candidate, and once you become a Candidate, you can use the functions that Candidates can use.
-    - Member : Candidate들 중 Member보다 TON Staking이 더 많이 되어있으면 해당 Member를 Candidate로 변경하고 자신이 Member가 될 수 있습니다.
-Member가 되면 Member들이 사용할 수 있는 함수를 사용할 수 있습니다.
+    - Member : If there are more TON Stakings than Members among the Candidates, you can change the Member to a Candidate and become a Member.
+Once you become a Member, you can use the functions that Members can use.
-- 스토리지
+- Storage
     ```
     struct CandidateInfo {
         address candidateContract;